tianocore/buildtools-BaseTools/README.txt

 === Python sqlite3 module ===
-On Windows, the cx_freeze will not copy the sqlite3.dll to the frozen binary directory.
+On Windows, the cx_freeze will not copy the sqlite3.dll to the frozen binary directory (the same directory as build.exe and GenFds.exe).
 Please copy it manually from <PythonHome>\DLLs.

 The Python distributed with most recent Linux will have sqlite3 module built in.
 If not, please install sqlit3 package separately.